numerai/numerai-cli/README.md

 DO NOT USE THESE COMMANDS FROM A TEMPORARY INSTANCE!!!!

-The example node will train and predict in the cloud, but this is innefficient.
+The example node will train and predict in the cloud, but this is inefficient.
 It's usually best to train your model locally (ensuring that the trained model is stored in the same folder as your code) and then deploy the trained model.
 When you make changes to your code or re-train your model, simply deploy and test your node again: